Bajena/ams_lazy_relationships/README.md

 end
 ```

+**Important:**
-To clear the batch loader's cache between HTTP requests add a following middleware:
+This gem uses `BatchLoader` heavily.
+I highly recommend to clear the batch loader's cache between HTTP requests.
+To do so add a following middleware:
 `use BatchLoader::Middleware`

 For more info about the middleware check out BatchLoader gem docs: https://github.com/exAspArk/batch-loader#caching